Equality and Diversity Children’s Homes

 This course is designed to help residential care workers to fully appreciate the varied backgrounds that young people originate from. …

 This course is designed to help residential care workers to fully appreciate the varied backgrounds that young people originate from.
-It also covers the need to respect and promote each child and young person’s unique personality, social circumstances and cultural background, including aspects of discrimination.
+It also covers the need to respect and promote each child and young person’s unique personality and social background, including aspects of discrimination.

 The main learning objectives of the course are as follows:

 - To learn how to manage diversity and promote equality

 - To confidently discuss issues of inequality with children/young people and significant others

 - To ensure that the needs, rights, and views of the child or young person are at the centre of all practice and provision

 - To illustrate how individuality, difference, and diversity are valued and celebrated

 - To explore equality of opportunity, issues and promote anti-discriminatory practice

 - To define and promote social inclusion and advancement of children and young people